-Lisa Beyeler, Communications Specialist
+Lisa Beyeler-Yvarra, Communications Specialist

 A Pacific Northwest native, Lisa graduated from the University of Washington with a degree in landscape architecture and minors in architecture and music.
 After graduation, Lisa spent nearly a decade working in the public and private sectors, contributing to projects for the City of Seattle, City of Portland, Chihuly Garden and Glass, the Seattle Center, One and Two Penn Plaza in Manhattan, Leach Botanical Garden, and the J.C.
 Raulston Arboretum.
-Lisa is pursuing a Master of Divinity at Duke as well as DITA’s new Certificate in Theology and the Arts.
+Lisa is pursuing a Master of Divinity at Duke as well as DITA’s Certificate in Theology and the Arts.

 Kinsley lives in Durham with her husband and over 450 books.
 She received a B.A. in English literature and philosophy from Taylor University and an M.A. in literature from DePaul University, which means that she has spent her adult life reading and writing.
 She is particularly passionate about the work of DITA and is grateful to be part of the team.